CoolProp/CoolProp/Web/coolprop/wrappers/SMath/index.rst

 Notes :
 - In October 2014 SMath Studio with CoolProp worked on Windows only.
-- The portable SMath Studio distribution is provided on the SMath Studio site, however so far it's indicated as inofficial (October 2014)
+- The portable SMath Studio distribution is provided on the SMath Studio site, however so far it's indicated as unofficial (October 2014)

 More information on SMath Studio is given under : http://en.wikipedia.org/wiki/SMath_Studio